php-fig/fig-standards/bylaws/003-membership.md

 {MONTH} {YEAR}'.

-Secretaries must be nominated/proposed by an existing PHP FIG representative or FIG secretary to be considered in the vote by an email to the mailing list.
+Secretaries must be nominated/proposed by an existing PHP FIG representative or FIG Secretary to be considered in the vote by an email to the mailing list.
 People who wish to stand as secretary may seek proposers in any way they see fit (An email to the mailing list appealing or individual contact with FIG Members).
 In a situation where no secretary is elected, the other secretaries in post may use their discretion as to how to proceed (for example a second vote).

-Any member project may call a vote of no confidence in a FIG secretary where, if the majority (according to the [Voting Protocol bylaw][voting]) vote in favour of their dismissal, they will be removed with immediate effect.
+Any member project may call a vote of no confidence in a FIG Secretary where, if the majority (according to the [Voting Protocol bylaw][voting]) vote in favour of their dismissal, they will be removed with immediate effect.
 The recording and tallying of votes in this instance is to be managed by another secretary together with the member project who called the vote.
 A vote of no confidence must be preceeded by a one-week discussion on the mailing list.

-In the event of a resignation of a FIG secretary or a vote of no confidence, they shall be removed with immediate effect and an existing FIG secretary should commence a vote for a new secretary according to the aforementioned protocols.
+In the event of a resignation of a FIG Secretary or a vote of no confidence, they shall be removed with immediate effect and an existing FIG Secretary should commence a vote for a new secretary according to the aforementioned protocols.
-In the event of a resignation a special election will be performed following a similar procedure to regular elections under the administration of the remaining FIG secretaries.
+In the event of a resignation a special election will be performed following a similar procedure to regular elections under the administration of the remaining FIG Secretaries.
 The newly elected secretary would serve the remainder of the term that the outgoing secretary would have completed.

 ### Eligibility Criteria: